CAODH/EquiScore/README.md

    `cd ~/EquiScore/bash_scripts`
    `bash Training.sh`

-   (**or If you wish to expedite the training process, please refer to the preprocessing workflow in dataset.py, save the data to the LMDB database, and then specify the LMDB path in the training script by adding --lmdb_cache lmdb_cache_path to replace --test like we did in bash command** )
+   (**In the first round of training, data is processed and saved, so it may be slower, depending on hardware conditions OR If you wish to expedite the training process, please refer to the preprocessing workflow in dataset.py, save the data to the LMDB database, and then specify the LMDB path in the training script by adding --lmdb_cache lmdb_cache_path to replace --test like we did in bash command** )

 ## Citation